PaloAltoNetworks/prisma-cloud-docs/api/descriptions/custom-compliance/put.md

-This endpoint will allow for update of the custom compliance checks on page **Defend > Compliance > Custom**
+This endpoint will allow for update of the custom compliance checks.

+This endpoint maps to **Defend > Compliance > Custom** in the Console UI.

+### cURL Request

 Create `custom_check.json` file (example):